AmineDjeghri/awesome-os-setup/docs/windows_workflow/shortcuts_and_apps_setup.md

   - Locksmith (right-click on a file or folder to see which process is using it)

 ## 1.4.
 Windows Terminal:
-- Automatic installation of the Terminal settings available with this [command](README_windows.md#2-software)
+- Automatic installation of the Terminal settings available with this [command](README_windows.md#2-software).
+Select the second option.
 - Manual installation:
   - Download and install the [FiraCode font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/FiraCode.zip) on your primary operating system (Windows if you are using WSL).
   - Copy my [settings.json](settings.json) for the Windows Terminal to the following location: `C:\Users\%UserProfile%\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState` (the theme used is called night owl).